Azure-Samples/azure-ai-vision-sdk/README.md

 ![GitHub Logo](docs/image-analysis/image-analysis-results.png)

 See Microsoft documentation for an overview of [Image Analysis](https://learn.microsoft.com/azure/cognitive-services/computer-vision/overview-image-analysis).
 The Vision SDK Image Analysis APIs (preview) uses [Image Analysis REST API v4.0 (preview)](docs/image-analysis/Image-Analysis-2023-02-01-preview-API-doc.md).

-The Image Analysis APIs supports the extraction of one or more of the following features using a single REST call:
+The Image Analysis APIs supports the extraction of one or more of the following visual features using a single REST call:

 * **Caption** - Generates a human-readable phrase that describes the whole image content.
 For example, for the above image, "A woman wearing a mask sitting at a table with a laptop".
 * **Dense Captions** - Generates a human-readable phrase that describes the whole image content, and up to 9 additional descriptions that describe sub-regions of the image.